anvibajpai/Group6-HookIM/Group6-HookIM/README.md

 - Created 'games' and 'invites' struct in Firebase to support these functionalities.
 - Added in-app team invite page to display incoming/outgoing invites as well as history.
 Also linked this with the 'teams' database to update a team when an invite is accepted.

-**Shriya Danam (25% alpha)**
+**Shriya Danam (25% alpha, 25% beta)**
-- Implemented teams tab with captain view
+- Implemented teams tab with a team selector for all teams
+- Implemented dual functionality.
+If a user is a part of a team, then they will be able to see all add functionality.
+If they are not, they will not and all segues will be blocked.
 - Implemented free agent board.
-When a player gets clicked on an alert pops up
+When a player gets clicked on an alert pops up and they get added to the roster.
+- Implemented viewable roster on teams tab for any team
-- Implemented edit record to edit a teams wins and losses
+- Implemented edit record to edit a teams wins and losses and add games
-- Implemented add team
+- Implemented add team on front and backend
+- Created and implemented 'teams' collection in Firebase to support the above

 ## Deviations
 - Decided not to have an "Already have an account?
 Login in" button since the back button allows users to navigate back to login screen